 Contemporary dance is a compilation of different techniques derived from modern dance.
 It can often be considered a fusion of current disciplines that attempts to respect the rules of jazz technique while allowing itself the freedom to venture into rule-breaking territory.
 Contemporary also uses improvisational dance skills and is often specific to the choreographer, who may/may not use edgy movement involving abstract shapes, sharp transitions, accents and floorwork among other things.

-Fall/Spring recital classes focus on lyrical/contemporary skills via two choreographed pieces for our December Recital and June Recital.
+Fall-Spring recital classes focus on lyrical/contemporary and jazz skills via two choreographed pieces for our December Recital and June Recital.

 Jazz technique is required for Competition Team and Performance Company Contemporary, Jazz, Lyrical and M.T. dancers.

 PLEASE NOTE: Though our technique classes do not typically perform, we may receive requests to do so and will therefore accommodate based off a majority need.
 Please contact admin or the appropriate instructor to confirm.

 Interested in other forms of dance?
 Head to our main Classes page!

 The answer depends on what discipline you are attending.

 For Acro, see the Acro dress code FAQ.

 For Ballet, see the Ballet dress code FAQ.

 For Hip Hop, see the Hip Hop dress code FAQ.

 For Jazz, see the Jazz dress code FAQ.